Fact checkedFact Checked

 Understanding Defense Mechanisms

 Defense mechanisms are natural responses to cope with trauma.
-However, understanding and addressing them can prevent long-term negative effects.
+However, understanding and addressing them can prevent long-term adverse effects.
 Don’t be afraid to discuss your defense mechanisms with your therapist or trauma-informed support system.

 Signs Your Body Is Releasing Trauma